This post is not sponsored, but does contain affiliate links. To learn more, hop over to our Disclosure page.

 yes: sweatshirts // Sweatshirts are basically indestructible.
 They can get pinched, snagged and stepped on and they’ll still wash up good as new.

-yes: hoodies // Basically the same idea as a sweatshirt, but with an added zipper and/or hood, making them quite versatile.
+yes: hoodies // Basically the same idea as a sweatshirt, but with an added zipper and/or hood, making them extremely versatile.
 I like unzipping my hoodie and wearing it backwards like a blanket with the hood covering my face.
-If you are aggravated by the sight of people like I am, then this is great for making your flight a bit more peaceful.
+If you are aggravated by the sight of people like I am, then this is great for making your flight infinitely more peaceful.

 SHOP MY FAVORITES

 Is there anything more annoying than having your shirt digging into your armpits?
 Maybe, but you’re already feeling constricted when you’re squished into an airplane seat.
 You don’t need your armpits and chest feeling claustrophobic, too.
 Not to mention, snug tops are terrible for temperature regulation.
 You’ll either feel too warm or too cold, and neither of those are comfortable.